deborazuanny/deborazuanny/README.md

 # Hi!
 I'm Débora Zuanny 👋 😄

 Welcome to my GitHub!
-I'm doing my Master's degree and interested in biogeography, data science, botany and ecology!
+I'm a MsC student and interested in biogeography, data science, botany and ecology!

 Today I am a biologist 🌱 currently learning R language and looking to collaborate and hand over R packages and other open source initiatives!